UlianaSavi/nodejs2023Q2-service/README.md

 **EN**
 - The commands to run Docker are listed above in the correct sequence. (for crosscheck, you can look at everything under the heading "with Docker compose").
 - Tto check the point "+30 container auto restart after crash" - you can read info at this link and at the links to the articles listed in the bottom of page (https://serverfault.com/questions/884759/how-does-restart-always-policy-work-in-docker-compose ).
 You can also go to `docker-compose.yml` and make sure there is a line `restart: always`.
-- To check the point "+20 Your build image is pushed to DockerHub" - When you run the command from `Step 2`, you can see the `--build` flag there - this means that if you don't have images locally, it will be taken from the repository specified in `docker-compose.yml` in the image field.
-I also attached a screenshot with the repository running in the PR.
+- To check the item "+20 Your build image is pushed to Docker Pub" - When running the command from `Step 2` you can see the flag `--build` there.
+I also attached a screenshot with the pushed repository in the PR.
+And you can run the command `docker pull ulianasav/testapp:latest` - this pull you an image from DockerHub.
 - To check the point "+10 Variables used for connection to database to be stored in `.env`" - go to app.controller, there is a connection to the database via typeorm and in   `TypeOrmModule.forRoot` you will see that all variables are rendered as in `.env` file and used from there, and in constants for safety.
 Also in `docker-compose.yml` you can see using of `.env` variables.
 - To check the point "+30 database files and logs to be stored in volumes instead of container" - after start multi containers according to the instructions above, you can see a folder named `postgres-data` - all logs and db files are stored locally in it.
 You can also check this item by going to `docker-compose.yml` - here the db has a field